-Though there have been many great players in the history of chess, only a select few have been honored to hold the title of World Champion.
+Though there have been many great players in the history of chess, only a select few have been honored to hold the title of World Champion of Chess.

 Classical World Chess Champions

 The classical line of World Chess Champions began with Wilhelm Steinitz's defeat of Johannes Zukertort in their 1886 match.
 Since that time, the World Championship has typically been contested in a match between the current champion and a challenger, though tournaments have been used on occasion for various reasons.

 - Jose Raul Capablanca (1921-1927)

 - Mikhail Botvinnik (1948-1957, 1958-1960, 1961-1963)